 Winchester has a well-deserved reputation for academic success.
 It attracts bright pupils, who thrive amongst like-minded friends, and fulfil their potential.
 After Winchester, pupils progress to top universities in the UK and abroad.

 During times of uncertainty, Winchester offers seamless transitions between on-site, remote and hybrid learning.
 This maintains high academic standards and supports mental wellbeing and our strong sense of community.

 “It’s very easy to find friends you can relate to.”

-Outside the classrooms and boarding houses, boys form friendships through the many clubs and societies on offer.
+Outside the classrooms and boarding houses, pupils form friendships through the many clubs and societies on offer.
 New clubs are formed when interests are shared, and many societies date back a hundred or more years.
-A huge choice of activities, both sporting and cultural, give boys the chance to balance their academic schedules with broader and less pressurised pursuits.
+A huge choice of activities, both sporting and cultural, give pupils the chance to balance their academic schedules with broader and less pressurised pursuits.

 Physical education is vital if academic education is to flourish.
-With over thirty sports on offer from the outset, there is a sport to suit every boy, and excellent coaching and facilities to help them master it.
+With over thirty sports on offer from the outset, there is a sport to suit everyone, and excellent coaching and facilities to help them master it.

 “I moved to Winchester because my parents told me it was excellent academically but the sporting facilities were equally good.”

 In tune with the traditions of his time, William of Wykeham specified an expert choir as part of his original foundation.
 Winchester is the only school where this tradition continues.
 As musical practice has evolved, so our provision has expanded.
 Most pupils learn to play an instrument; many learn two or three, taught by the Music School’s own dons, with support from a team of over fifty visiting musicians.
 The school’s many orchestras and choirs perform in public, make recordings and go on tours overseas.
 All of these make music central to life at Winchester.